lfiorini/dothrb-public/README.md

+# DotHrb Intro

-# DotHrb: Modernizing Harbour Applications 🚀
+##  Modernizing Harbour Applications 🚀

 **DotHrb** is a **multi-platform, multi-threading HTTP Application Server** for the **Harbour Language**.
 It's specifically designed to simplify and accelerate the migration of **legacy Harbour code** into modern **Progressive Web Applications (PWAs)**.